50% off Premium Yearly

 Bath & Body Works is a American stock, trading under the symbol BBWI (previously BBWI-N on Stockchase) on the New York Stock Exchange (BBWI).
 It is usually referred to as NYSE:BBWI or BBWI

-In the last year, 1 stock analyst published opinions about BBWI (previously BBWI-N on Stockchase).
-0 analysts recommended to BUY the stock.
-1 analyst recommended to SELL the stock.
-The latest stock analyst recommendation is STRONG BUY.
+In the last year, 1 stock analyst issued a Buy, Sell, or Hold rating on BBWI (previously BBWI-N on Stockchase).
+0 analysts recommended to BUY and 1 analyst recommended to SELL the stock.
+The latest stock analyst rating is STRONG BUY.
 Read the latest stock experts' ratings for Bath & Body Works.

 Bath & Body Works was recommended as a Top Pick by Jim Cramer - Mad Money on 2021-08-23.
 Read the latest stock experts ratings for Bath & Body Works.

-1 stock analyst on Stockchase covered Bath & Body Works in the last year.
-It is a trending stock that is worth watching.
+Bath & Body Works is followed by 15 investors on Stockchase and is a trending stock that is worth watching.

 The problem is that this is purely consumer discretionary.
 So if consumers need to pinch pennies in a touch economy, you are likely to cut expenses here as opposed to a laptop.